bentprong/ocp_xavier/README.md

 2 software programs trying to use the Atmel-ICE at the same time.

 ## Terminal Instructions

+Serial over USB does not require a baud rate in order to function, but most software programs such as Mac screen and Windows TeraTerm do require the baud rate.
+Set it to 115200.

+### Windows:
+It is a good idea to have Device Manager open and the serial ports section expanded, so that you can see when a new USB port for the Xavier board is enumerated.
+It gets enumerated when you plug the USB cable into the computer.

+Note that before connecting Xavier to a Windows computer, but with the ATMEL-ICE connected, there will be at least one COM port that is assigned to the ATMEL-ICE but not used.
+After plugging in the Xavier board, a second COM port will appear as a USB device (or as OCP Xavier) depending on Windows release.
+It is this second COM port that you will want to connect to in order to use the built-in serial terminal.

+If no ATMEL-ICE is connected then watch for a new COM port and use that one.
+While it is often the last COM port in the list in TeraTerm, that is not always the case.
+That's why having Device Manager open is helpful, in order to see the new COM port appear.

-Windows: In TeraTerm, open a new serial connection on the new COM port and press ENTER.
-You should see the Xavier welcome message and Xavier prompt cmd> in the TeraTerm window.
+In TeraTerm, open a new serial connection on the appropriate COM port and press ENTER.
+You should see the Xavier welcome message and command prompt cmd> in the TeraTerm window.

+The MCU LED on the Xavier board will fast blink while waiting for and establishing a serial connection.
+This may take up to one minute so be patient.
+If reconnecting to a Windows computer that has been sleeping, you may have to press ENTER several times in the TeraTerm window to prompt TeraTerm to reconnect.
+Again, the reconnection process takes quite a bit of time.

+Once the connection is established, the MCU LED will momentarily go on solid, then start slow blinking.

+### Mac:
-Mac: Get a listing of TTYs like this:
+Get a listing of TTYs like this:
     user@computer ~ % ls -l /dev/tty.usb*
     crw-rw-rw-  1 root  wheel    9,   2 Jan 17 14:02 /dev/tty.usbmodem146201

-Enter "screen /dev/tty.usbmodem146201" and you should see the Xavier welcome message and Xavier prompt cmd> in the terminal window.
+Enter "screen /dev/tty.usbmodem146201 115200" and you should see the Xavier welcome message and Xavier prompt cmd> in the terminal window.

-Linux (eg Ubuntu): You can install screen or minicom using apt.
+### Linux (eg Ubuntu):
+You can install screen or minicom using apt.
 For screen, use this command: screen /dev/ttyUSB0 115200 if the connection is on ttyUSB0.
 Check the /dev directory for any matches to ttyUSB*.
+For minicom, Google is your new best friend.

 ## Known Issues
-1. Some characters are lost sometimes in the serial terminal.
-Workaround: execute the command again.

-Also, in GitHub.com, click on the Issue link next to <> Code to view any outstanding Issues.
+In GitHub.com, in the Xavier repository, click on the Issue link next to <> Code to view any outstanding Issues.

+Please open a new Issue if you encounter problems.

+Thank you for using OCP Xavier!